PART 42 - CHANGE OF SOLICITOR

 (c) a party, after having conducted the claim by a solicitor, intends to act in person.

 (2) Where this rule applies, the party or his solicitor (where one is acting) must –

 (a) file notice of the change; and

 (b) serve notice of the change on every other party and, where paragraph (1)(a) or (c) applies, on the former solicitor.

-(3) The notice must state the party’s new address for service.
+(3) Except in the case of notice filed at court using MyHMCTS, the notice must state the party’s new address for service.

 (4) The notice filed at court must state that notice has been served as required by paragraph (2)(b).

 (5) Subject to paragraph (6), where a party has changed his solicitor or intends to act in person, the former solicitor will be considered to be the party’s solicitor unless and until –

 (a) notice is filed and served in accordance with paragraph (2); or

 (b) the court makes an order under rule 42.3 and the order is served as required by paragraph (3) of that rule.